Mill Hill Primary Academy

 We have a highly trained staff and are always looking to update and widen our skills.

-- Our SENCO is Mrs Sarah Stubbs, who has the mandatory SENCO qualification.
+- Our SENCO is Mrs Sarah Hulme, who has the mandatory SENCO qualification.

-- Mrs Laura Milne, SEND Support, is working with children across all phases.
+- WISH team are working with children across all phases.

 Support staff have regular CPD opportunities to update existing practice.